Date Thesis Awarded

 Using fluorescence microscopy, the degree of MK-STYX colocalization with LC3B (the most common isoform) was tested.
 Immunoblotting was used to measure the levels of unphosphorylated LC3B and phosphorylated LC3B at Serine 12 (an inhibitory phosphorylation site) in the absence and overexpression of MK-STYX.
 The data suggests that MK-STYX increases LC3B phosphorylation at Serine 12 in basal cell conditions and decreases LC3B phosphorylation at Serine 12 during serum starvation.
 This means that MK-STYX may increase autophagy pathway activity and autophagic degradation during stressful conditions such as serum starvation, which are prime conditions for stress granule formation and persistence.
 These results demonstrate that MK-STYX has a strong potential to modulate autophagy to reduce stress granule formation and serve as the foundation for further analysis.

 Prioleau, Tatiana, "Evaluating Autophagy as a Mechanism for MK-STYX-induced Stress Granule Reduction" (2021).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1639.

 Available for download on Wednesday, May 13, 2026